 c.
 Is there a document you can review about third-party testing?

-Answer: Look for a reliable company that strictly abides by Good Manufacturing Practice regulations (cGMP), has third party testing as standard, works closely with farmers who understand cannabidiol intimately, and that offer transparent research to substantiate all claims.
+Answer: Look for a reliable company that undergoes a strict review process, has third party testing as standard, works closely with farmers who understand cannabidiol intimately, and that offer transparent data to substantiate all claims.
 Avoid dubious businesses and products, no matter how appealing their packaging or prices.

 2) Provides premium customer service and communication